marcos-alexandre82/force-login-only-with-email/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables to login with WordPress only with user e-mail address.
+Enables to login with WordPress with user e-mail address.

 == Description ==

-Force Login Only With Email is a fork of the Email Login Auth plugin.
+Force Login With Email is a fork of the Email Login Auth plugin.
 It is a very simple WordPress plugin, which allows users to login with their account email address.
 Just install, activate it and try to re-login!
 You can also disable login with username for all users or for 'admin' only.

 = How to use =